 Blackened bass is a simple and low fat meal, perfect for a sultry summer evening!
 This flaky white fish pan-sears to perfection and pairs beautifully with tahini chickpea and rice.
+Best bass recipe: wild-caught bass with tahini is so delicious!

 wild-caught blackened bass